Monmouth Beach: Land of Rich & Famous

 Back in the late-1800s — thanks to the advent of a shore-area railroad system and a train station in the borough — Monmouth Beach was known as a secluded resort for the rich and famous.

-It all began in 1871 with the formation of the Monmouth Beach Association which sought to create an exclusive resort along the Jersey Shore The owners wanted to make the area a “select place” for people of “unquestioned respectability.”
+It began in 1871 with the formation of the Monmouth Beach Association which sought to create an exclusive resort along the Jersey Shore The owners wanted to make the area a “select place” for people of “unquestioned respectability.”
 Many wealthy and well-known families made their homes here in town during those glory years — mostly during the summer months.
-Their dwellings were the large cottages that dotted our coastline.
+Their dwellings were the massive cottages that dotted the coastline.
 Today, most are gone.

 The following famous names and families list — all who lived in town at one time or another — was largely compiled by borough resident Gail Gannon, who is much-admired for chronicling of old-time Monmouth Beach through her historic paintings.